Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 Now some one may ask what is so different from MapReduce, it was doing the same parallelization into Map and Reduce steps.
 That is a valid question and I will answer that in the upcoming section.

-Let us understand the architecture of the Spark and some essential components before we dig deeper into Used Case.
+Let us understand the architecture of the Spark and some essential components.

 ## Apache Spark architecture

 Apache Spark is an open-source distributed general-purpose cluster-computing framework.
 Instead of trying to process computationally-expensive programs on a single computer, these tasks can be divided between multiple computers that communicate with each other.
-When Spark says it has to do with distributed data, this means that it is designed to deal with very large datasets and to process them on a distributed computing system.

 This is how the Spark Eco System looks like.